 "At present, there is a relatively limited number of useful systematic reviews and meta-reviews that address the question of the scientific validity of animal experiments and tests.

 In principle, it would therefore be desirable to undertake further systematic reviews and meta-analyses to evaluate more fully the predictability and transferability of animal models (paragraph 10.39).
 We recommend that the Home Office in collaboration with major funders of research such as the Wellcome Trust, the MRC, the Biotechnology and Biological Sciences Research Council (BBSRC), animal protection groups and industry associations such as the Association of the British Pharmaceutical Industry (ABPI) should consider ways of funding and carrying out these reviews."

-CAMARADES began as the "Collaborrative Approach to Meta-Analysis and Review of Animal Data from Experimental Studies", refelecting the interests of the investigators in translational failure in Stroke.
+CAMARADES began as the "Collaborrative Approach to Meta-Analysis and Review of Animal Data from Experimental Stroke", refelecting the interests of the investigators in translational failure in Stroke.

 However, through the work of others (Bebarta et al, Bednar et al) it was apparent that some of the issues of internal and external validity which we have identified on the stroke field might also be relevant in animal modelling of other diseases.

 We were interested to take our approach to thre modelling of other neurological diseases where we perceived there to be translational failure, partly to ascertain whether the apparent shortcomings in the stroke field were more generally prevalent.

 As a result we have now looked systematically across the modelling of a range of conditions including spinal cord injury, multiple sclerosis, cerebral glioma, Parkinson's disease, Huntington's disease and Alzheimers disease; many of these are either published or in press.
 Broadley speaking, our hypothesis that findings in these domains might similarly be confounded by poor study quality has been confirmed.